msekletar/pms/README.md

 4. `./test.sh <input_size>`

 ## License note
-Surce code is provided under terms of GPLv2 license.
+Source code is provided under terms of GPLv2 license.
 Note that this project was developed as part of the course work at Brno University of Technology.
 Therefore if you are BUT student then most likely you are not allowed use the source code, because of the universtity collaboration policy.
 In any case you should speak to your professor before using source code from this repository.